jtaylor100/jtaylor100.github.io/values.markdown

 by particular people I've met in my life.
 Each have been so inspiring that they left a lasting impression on me.
 Like they changed what I value in other people due to the standard that they set.
-A couple have come purely from authors, many reinforced by many works of writing, but I want to stress that the majority of these came from appreciating traits in real people.
+A couple have come purely from authors, some reinforced by many works of writing, but I want to stress that the majority of these originated from appreciating traits in real people.

 ### Rule driven values